sigcsets/sigcse2016/authors/creating_pdf.md

     resulting document may not look good on other machines.

-## How Can I Convert My LaTeX Documents to Adobe PDF Format?
+## How Can I Convert My LaTeX Documents to PDF Format?

 There are two primary ways to go from LaTeX to PDF.